Joe Scully: Storylines

-Joe married Lyn O'Rourke in 1978 and together they had four children – Jack Scully, Felicity Scully, Michelle Scully and Stephanie Scully.

-After moving to Ramsay Street Joe started as an apprentice in the building trade.
-He eventually worked his way up to forming his own construction company, Ozbuilt.
+Joe moves to Ramsay Street with his wife, Lyn Scully, and their three daughters – Felicity Scully, Michelle Scully and Stephanie Scully.
+Their son, Jack Scully, joins them later.
+Joe starts as an apprentice in the building trade, working his way up to forming his own construction company, Ozbuilt.

-His wife Lyn decided she wanted another baby, and they went on to have their fifth child Oscar Scully.
+Lyn decides she wants another baby, and Oscar Scully is born.
 Soon after the birth of Oscar, Joe's father and brother are hospitalised following a tractor accident.
-Joe left Ramsay Street to take care of his family and his father's farm.
-Lyn later joined Joe for a short period.
-However, she wanted to remain in Ramsay Street, and decided she didn't love him anymore.
-They divorced with Lyn remaining in Ramsay Street and retaining custody of Oscar.
+Joe leaves Ramsay Street to take care of his family and his father's farm.
+Lyn later joins Joe for a short period.
+However, she wants to remain in Ramsay Street, and decides she doesn't love him anymore.
+They divorce, with Lyn remaining in Ramsay Street.
+Oscar later joins Joe on the family farm.

-Lyn left Ramsay Street in 2006 and moved to Shelly Bay.
-Offscreen, she and Joe shared custody of Oscar.
-Lyn returned to Ramsay Street in 2009 without Oscar, who remains living with Joe.

 Reception

+When Joe quit coaching the cricket team, Jackie Brygel of the Herald Sun noted that "the usually happy chappie Joe shocks one and all" with his decision.
+Brygel later became critical of the character, calling him "a completely insensitive fellow" and writing that he was "a bloke who could easily take out the prize for Most Tactless Man on a Prime-Time Soapie.
+And, believe us, there are many contenders."
+She also branded him "never-jovial Joe".
 Of Joe, Virgin Media said "Ramsay Street's Joe Scully had his hands full with tearaway teen kids, Steph, Flick, Michelle and Jack.
 If he was not trying to put an end to Flick's latest romance, he was feuding with his neighbour, Karl Kennedy."
 Andrew Mercado, author of Super Aussie Soaps, describes Joe as being a "permanently missing-in-action" character following his abrupt departure.
 The BBC said Joe's most notable moment was "Delivering a baby in a bushfire."